 All dentists agree that, whenever feasible, it is best to save a natural tooth.
 Although implant technology has improved significantly, nothing is able to function as well or look as good as a natural tooth.
 Your dentist always has your best interest in mind and will recommend what is best for your tooth and for your overall health.

 We hope that you learned something new today!
 If you were fearful of root canals before, we hope that you are a little bit more comfortable with the procedure after reading this article.
-As always, if you live in or around the Bonita Springs or Estero areas, do not hesitate to contact us at any time electronically or call (239)449-6104.
+As always, if you live in or around the Bonita Springs area, do not hesitate to contact us at any time electronically or call (239)449-6104.